-We deliver the Social Prescribing Link Workers Service in GP practices across Birmingham and Solihull in partnership with SDSmyhealthcare and their Primary Care Networks.
-Social Prescribing allows GPs and other care staff to refer patients to a Link Worker, based at the surgery.
-Link Workers then work with patients one-to-one (either face-to-face or over the phone), offering direct support and signposting to help them take control of their own health and wellbeing, and helping them to increase their active involvement with their local community.
+We deliver the Social Prescribers Service in GP practices across Birmingham and Solihull in partnership with SDSmyhealthcare and their Primary Care Networks.
+Social Prescribing allows GPs and other care staff to refer patients to a Social Prescriber, based at the surgery.
+Social Prescribers then work with patients one-to-one (either face-to-face or over the phone), offering direct support and signposting to help them take control of their own health and wellbeing, and help them to increase their active involvement with their local community.

 Social Prescribing in Birmingham and Solihull

-We work with 11 PCNs and nearly 70 individual GP practices in Birmingham and Solihull, making us the largest provider of NHS Social Prescribing Link Workers in the West Midlands.
+We work with 11 PCNs and nearly 70 individual GP practices in Birmingham and Solihull, making us the largest provider of NHS Social Prescribers in the West Midlands.

 “You listened and didn’t interrupt me like people have my whole life.
 You asked what I wanted rather than what I needed, and that was empowering. “

 The NHS model for social prescribing involves GPs and other primary care providers referring people to a Link Worker.

 Link workers give people time, focusing on what matters to each person, and looking at the bigger picture.
 They connect people to community groups and statutory services for practical and emotional support.